grkobi/TodoAppAutomation/README.md

 Step 7: Cypress configuration phase.
 Run npm run runner in order to launch Cypress.
 First you'll be asked to choose a testing type: E2E Testing or Component Testing.
 We need the E2E Testing for our project.
 Then, on the next step, you will see a set of configuration files appropriate to your chosen testing type.
 Click Continue.
 Lastly, you're presented with the list of compatible browsers Cypress found on your system.
 Choose one of them.

+Step 9: In order to enable Cypress to simulate hover action, which is required for this automation project, run this command: npm i cypress-real-events

-Step 8: You are all set.
+Step 10: You are all set.
 Click on the todoAppTest.cy.ts to start running the automated tests.